-Anti-government protests spread across Bulgaria
+Anti-government protests spread across Bulgaria | bne IntelliNews

-Tens of thousands of people in Bulgaria’s capital Sofia and several other major cities flooded onto the streets on July 12 – the fourth day of anti-corruption protests — demanding the resignations of government and chief prosecutor Ivan Geshev and showing the long-collected anger of people after years of apathy.
+Tens of thousands of people in Bulgaria’s capital Sofia and several other major cities flooded onto the streets on July 12 – the fourth day of anti-corruption protests — demanding the resignation of the government and chief prosecutor Ivan Geshev and expressing the pent-up anger of the people after years of apathy.

 To defend democracy is the motto of the protests, sparked by a raid on the offices of President Rumen Radev and the arrest of two of his advisors on unproven accusations of influence peddling.
-This was seen as attempt of by Geshev to put pressure on Radev, who is a loud critic of the government of Boyko Borissov.
+This was seen as attempt by Geshev to put pressure on Radev, who is a loud critic of the government of Boyko Borissov.

-Some of the placards at the Sofia protest read: “How long shall we stand Borissov’s lies” or “Mutri [mafia] out!” and “It is so bad that even introverts are here”.
+Some of the placards at the Sofia protest read: “How long shall we stand Borissov’s lies” or “Mutri [mafia] out!”, “It is so bad that even introverts are here” and, more cryptically, “Pumpkin, you fall at 200 [km/h]” — in Bulgaria “pumpkin” indicates someone as stupid as if he has a pumpkin on his shoulders instead of a head and refers to Borissov in this case.

-Bulgaria’s three other biggest cities – Burgas, Varna and Plovdiv – also joined with rallies and many see in these protests a renewed energy from the rallies in the summer of 2013.
+Bulgaria’s three biggest cities after Sofia – Burgas, Varna and Plovdiv – also joined with rallies and many see in these protests a renewed energy from the rallies in the summer of 2013.

 “The protest is not political.
 People want the mafia out of the management of the state and to live in a normal, democratic country.
 And they are tens of thousands,” Miglena, a teacher and mother of two, said.